cmu-phil/py-tetrad/pytetrad/R/README.md

 ```
 use_python("[...path...to...your...Python...installation...]")
 ```
-The path to your Python installation was found in step (3) by typing `which python` in a Terminal window.
+This python path was found in step (3).

-#### (6) Finally, in RStudio, open one of the example R scripts in the py-tetrad repository you cloned above.
+#### (7) Finally, in RStudio, open one of the example R scripts in the py-tetrad repository you cloned above.
 In the online GitHub, they're here:

 https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad/R